TurBoss/blt/doc/tree.rst

     default is "".

 *treeName* **path parse** *path* ?\ *switches* ... ?
-  Returns the ID of the node described by *path*.
+  Returns the node ID of the node described by *path*.
 By default, *path* is a list of node labels.
 But if the **-separator** switch or **path separator** operation define a non-empty separator, *path* is string of node labels separated by the separator.

   **-from** *rootNode*
-    Specifies the root node for the path. *RootNode* is an index or a tag (like "root") but may not reference multiple nodes.
+    Specifies the root node for the path. *RootNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
 The default is "root".

   **-nocomplain**